k5rwk/balloonatics/ground_station/README.md

 ### OS Preparation

+Using [Raspberry Pi Imager](https://www.raspberrypi.com/software/) (or similar), load Raspberry Pi OS **64-bit** to your SD card.
+If you intend to connect a local display and mouse/keyboard to the Pi, use the default image (*~1.2GB*).
+If you intend to operate headless, the `Raspberry Pi OS Lite (64-bit)` version will work best.

-Update your apt repositories and upgrade to the latest version of the software with these commands:
+Once the Pi is booted and you are logged in via SSH, update your apt repositories and upgrade to the latest version of the software with these commands:

 ```console
 sudo apt update